tk27182/tk27182.github.io/CV.md

 - Published one paper and filed a patent application on Wireless Energy Transfer
 - Determined best parameters for optimal power using MATLAB simulations
 - Conducted microwave experiments to demonstrate power flow efficiency using digital radio

 ***
-### Activities
-**University of Illinois Astronomical Society**
-**President:  August 2015 – May 2017**
-**Secretary:  August 2014 – May 2015**
-- Coordinated and organized Observatory Open Houses, attracted an average of 100 guests per night
-- Organized and directed 5 committees to increase membership.
-Increased club membership by 25%.
-- Trained and evaluated over 100 club members to use the 12” refractor dome telescope
-- Operated 12” refractor for 42 Open Houses, training members, and private viewing sessions

-***
 ### AWARDS